A Deeper Look at the Birth of the Messiah - Part 2

 We…have come to worship him.
 Matthew 2:2

-Scripture says that when they came to the house that the star had stopped over they walked in and saw exactly what they had waited so long to see – they saw the Word made flesh.
+Scripture says that when they came to the house that the star had rested over they walked in and saw exactly what they had waited so long to see–they saw the Word made flesh.
 They saw Jesus.

 Immediately, they fell down on their faces and worshipped Him.
 At last.